microsoft/fluentui/rfcs/README.md

 We're still working through details for approval, below are the current guidelines.

-Following the theme of author accountability, in general it's up to the author to decide when they feel they have recieved enough feedback, and enough approvals to proceed.
+Following the theme of author accountability, in general it's up to the author to decide when they feel they have received enough feedback, and enough approvals to proceed.

 - When in doubt, seek **at least 2 approvals** before merging the RFC.